anderson-joyle/DAXDUTIL/README.md

 # DAXDUTIL
 Microsoft Dynamics AX Utilities for developers

 This is a list with some utilities and tools that might be useful at DAX development process.
-Each file represents a single project and were written in a clean AX enviroment.
+Each file represents a single project and were written in a clean AX environment.

 You are more than welcome to contribute with your awsome utility/tool.

+##Tools
 ### DAX 2012 tools
 * [Tables](https://github.com/anderson-joyle/DAXDUTIL/tree/master/Tables)
   * [Find method](https://github.com/anderson-joyle/DAXDUTIL/blob/master/Tables/DAXD_TableFindMethod.xpo) - Creates the method finds based on table's key/index properties.
 In order of relevance: *ReplacementKey* and *PrimaryIndex*.
 To use it, create a new table method and *right click > Scripts > template > table > find*